 Why Regulation E and Electronic Signatures are Suddenly in the Spotlight

 Regulation E has been in existence since 1978, when it was passed by Congress and signed by Jimmy Carter.
 It established the rights and liabilities of consumers as well as businesses involved in Electronic Funds Transfer activities.
 So why, 38 years after it was signed, has it become such an important and frequently discussed regulation?

-The recent involvement of the Consumer Federal Protection Bureau has brought Regulation E and the EFTA or Electronic Funds Transfer Act back into the spotlight–specifically when it launched its Regulation E tool in 2013, breaking down the regulation and making it easier for consumers to understand.
+The recent involvement of the Consumer Federal Protection Bureau (CFPB) has brought Regulation E and the EFTA or Electronic Funds Transfer Act back into the spotlight–specifically when it launched its Regulation E tool in 2013, breaking down the regulation and making it easier for consumers to understand.

 Most recently, the CFPB also issued a Compliance Bulletin in November of 2015, which outlines the requirements for consumer authorizations and how electronic signatures can be used to obtain those authorizations.